-The Minnesota Department of Agriculture (MDA) Six-Inch Soil Temperature Network provides real time soil temperatures at locations across Minnesota.
+The MDA Six-Inch Soil Temperature Network provides real time soil temperatures at locations across Minnesota.
 The network was established to assist in following best management practices for fall nitrogen fertilizer application which refer to a soil temperature at a six-inch depth (six-inch soil temp).

 In areas of the state where fall nitrogen fertilizer application is appropriate, Minnesota's nitrogen fertilizer best management practices (BMPs) for nitrogen use recommend that fall application of urea (46-0-0) and anhydrous ammonia (82-0-0) be delayed until soil temperatures at a six-inch depth stabilize below 50 degrees F.

 Ammonia (NH3) is one of the primary forms of nitrogen applied in the fall.
 It reacts immediately upon contact with soil water to form ammonium which binds tightly to the soil.
 If average soil temperatures are above 50 degrees F soil microbes can transform ammonium into nitrite, and then into nitrate.
 The nitrate form is highly mobile with water and can leach from the soil.
 This results in less available nitrogen for crops in the following growing season.
 The leached nitrate can travel to groundwater and cause an increase in nitrate levels.
 Nitrate levels exceeding 10 mg/L are above Minnesota's drinking water standard and unfortunately these levels are being found in well water in several areas of the state.